 Birketts’ ‘very highly rated’ practice ‘gets things done when it says they will be done’, according to clients who praise the firm’s ‘breadth of knowledge, pragmatic advice and willingness to put across its client’s points in negotiation’.
 The firm handles complex IT transactions for UK and international businesses ranging from start-ups to multinationals.
 Head of Team Quentin Golder is ‘very approachable and good at explaining the consequences – he really delivers’.
 Golder advised internal security software provider BullGuard Limited on software development and licensing agreements, website terms and conditions, data protection and distribution contracts.
 He also acted for utility meter and cloud-based billing services company Ista Energy Services on customer service agreements.
 Kitty Rosser assisted CRM system provider Time for Advice on new arrangements with customers to handle its new modular technology solution.
 Nigel Thompson has particular expertise in software and product licensing and is advising software company Commcise on supplying the Commcise Buy solution to BNP Paribas, which will run across its global offices.

 Julie Gowland leads a team at Birketts that has a strong regional presence and a dedicated focus on licensing matters.
 Its diverse client base includes brewers, hotel chains, night clubs, race courses, event operators, churches, wedding venues, public houses and concert promoters.
-Solicitor Joanna Kasprzyk is part of the Corporate Criminal Defence Team in which the licensing practice sits, as is experienced Barrister Laura Thomas.
-The team advised TA Hotel Collection on numerous licensing applications including variations to premises licences.
+The Regulatory and Corporate Defence Team advised TA Hotel Collection on numerous licensing applications including variations to premises licences.
 It also prepared several new premises licences for Gastro Pubs Ltd, which operates Middletons Steakhouse & Grill outlets.
 Clients also include Patisserie Valerie and Whitwell & Reepham Railway.

 Birketts provides ‘an excellent level of service’.
 The ‘friendly and helpful’ team ‘is always available to deal with queries’.
 Litigation Partner Matthew Atkins and 40-year veteran Debt Recovery Manager Robert Howard ‘always know the best route to take with debtors’.
 They lead a team that includes associate Emma Albins and three Debt Recovery Assistants, and which acts for private companies, professional partnerships and Plcs such as Greene King, Archant Community Media, Ford & Slater Leyland DAF and Haven Power Limited.
 In a key matter the firm acted for a company pursuing a customer for unpaid commercial utility bills.
 The matter, which involved complex issues around the partition of the premises in question, was settled at mediation.